dpnova/goldcoast-blockchain-meetup/Meetup_9/README.md

 4) Trading Cards??

-## Are physical trading cards non-fungible
+## Are physical trading cards non-fungible?

 I think they are.
 Here's why?